Never forget that justice is what love looks like in public.

 Sacred Ground at Heavenly Rest, Led by Carolyn Crouch - Winter 2024

-You are invited to walk with fellow CHR parishioners through chapters of our country’s history of race and racism while weaving in threads of family story, economic class, and political and regional identity.
+In February 2024, CHR parishioners were invited to walk through chapters of our country’s history of race and racism while weaving in threads of family story, economic class, and political and regional identity.
 Join the Sacred Ground journey, the Episcopal Church’s long-term commitment to racial healing, reconciliation, and justice in our personal lives, ministries, and society.

-Presiding Bishop Michael Curry has described Sacred Ground as a spiritual practice.
-Over the course of 11 sessions, participants can peel away the layers that have contributed to the challenges and divides of the present day – all while grounded in our call to faith, hope, and love.
+The 27th Bishop of the Episcopal Church Michael Curry described Sacred Ground as a spiritual practice.
+Over the course of 11 sessions, participants peeled away the layers that have contributed to the challenges and divides of the present day – all while grounded in our call to faith, hope, and love.
 The documentary films and readings that comprise the Sacred Ground curriculum focus on Indigenous, Black, Latino, and Asian/Pacific American histories as they intersect with European American histories.
-Our stories.
 Learn more about and hear how Bishop Curry describes Sacred Ground here.

 thumbnail_Sunday Forum Slides.jpg